Optimal Control of an SIR Model with Noncompliance as a Social Contagion: Optimal Control of our Model

 \section{Optimal Control of our Model}

 In this section, we formulate an optimal control problem for \eqref{eq:SIRwithCompliance}.
-We design a cost functional incorporating three desires for the policy-maker: (1) to minimize the total number of infections throughout the course of the epidemic, (2) to minimize the total amount of noncompliance throughout the epidemic, (3) to minimize control costs.
-As is standard, we use the $L^2$ norm to measure control costs.
-For brevity, we write the control map as $u(\cdot) \defeq (\alpha(\cdot),\eta(\cdot),\mu(\cdot),\nu(\cdot))$ and the corresponding trajectory satisfying \eqref{eq:SIRwithCompliance} as $x \defeq (S,I,R,S^*,I^*,R^*).$ Note that it is no longer important to reorder the variables as in section \ref{sec:OurModel}; that was done merely to follow the convention of the next generation matrix method.
+For the purpose of simulations in section~\ref{sec:results}, we will design a cost functional incorporating three desires for the policy-maker: (1) to minimize the total number of infections throughout the course of the epidemic, (2) to minimize the total amount of noncompliance throughout the epidemic, (3) to minimize control costs.
+However, for the theory in this section, we consider a reasonably general control formulation. \WW{Accordingly, this section is quite mathematically technical, as necessitated by the nonlinear incorporation of controls in the dynamics and the generic structure of the cost functional which allows for the case of $L^1$ control cost.
+These are integral facets of posing a biologically meaningful control problem for our model, but they require a much more careful analysis than, for example, control-affine dynamics and $L^2$ control cost.}

-With this notation, we define the marginal cost function, where, as above, $N^* = S^*+I^*+R^*$.
-Our cost functional is then In \eqref{eq:runningCost}, $c_1,\ldots,c_6$ are positive weights indicating the preferences of the policy-maker.
-For example, a more public-health oriented policy-maker would take $c_1$ larger, whereas an economically stingy policy-maker would increase $c_3,c_4,c_5,c_6$.
-From the above, our admissible control set is where $\overline \eta, \overline \mu, \overline \nu$ are fixed positive constants.
-We then consider control functions in Our optimal control problem is then where $f(x,u)$ is defined by the right-hand side of \eqref{eq:SIRwithCompliance} and $x_0 \in \R^6$ has nonnegative components whose sum is bounded by $\tfrac b \delta$.
+For brevity, we write the control map as $u(\cdot) \defeq (\alpha(\cdot),\eta(\cdot),\mu(\cdot),\nu(\cdot))$ and the corresponding trajectory satisfying \eqref{eq:SIRwithCompliance} as $x \defeq (S,I,R,S^*,I^*,R^*).$ With this notation, we define a generic cost functional where $r:\R^6_{\ge 0} \to \R$ and $\ell:\R^4\to\R$.
+We state assumptions on $r,\ell$ in theorem~\ref{thm:optControlsExist}, but we make special note that we do not require strict or strong convexity. \WW{The exact choices of $r,\ell$ indicate the preferences of the policy-maker.
+For example, a more public-health oriented policy-maker would choose $r$ which assigns large values to states with higher $I$ and $I^*$, whereas an economically stingy policy-maker would choose $\ell$ to take large values for larger values of the controls.} From the above, our admissible control set is where $\overline \alpha,\overline \eta, \overline \mu, \overline \nu$ are fixed positive constants.
+We then consider control functions in for some universal constant $M$.
+That is, each individual control $\alpha(\cdot),\eta(\cdot),\mu(\cdot),\nu(\cdot)$ is in $BV[0,T]$, the space of real-valued functions of bounded variation.
+To recall, this is the set of functions $z:[0,T]\to \R$ such that We remark on this choice of control functions after the proof of theorem~\ref{thm:optControlsExist}.
+Our optimal control problem is then where $f(x,u)$ is defined by the right-hand side of \eqref{eq:SIRwithCompliance} and $x_0 \in \R^6$ has nonnegative components whose sum is bounded by $\tfrac b \delta$.
+In this notation, we note that the unique a.e. solution $x$ of \eqref{eq:SIRwithCompliance} corresponding to a control map $u \in \mathscr U_{ad}$ can be characterized as the unique function $x \in (L^2[0,T])^6$ satisfying the initial condition and